joverlee521/Memory-Game/README.md

 # My Hero Academia Memory Game
-A simple memory game based on the anime "My Hero Academia" that is made with React.
+A React memory game based on the anime "My Hero Academia."

 ## Deployment
 This game has been deployed to GitHub Pages: https://joverlee521.github.io/Memory-Game/